kennym/Naomi-la-maga/README.md

-# Naomi la Maga
+# Naomi La Maga

 ![Naomi la Maga Game Preview](./assets/preview.jpeg)

-Welcome to "Naomi la Maga," a fun and engaging number guessing game built with React Native and Expo.
+Welcome to "Naomi La Maga," a fun and engaging number guessing game built with React Native and Expo.

 ## 🎮 How to Play